-and sweeping; where it keeps within its sphere and violates no express constitutional limitation it has been the rule of this Court, going back almost to the founding days of the Republic, not to interfere.
-The Civil Rights Act of 1964 we find to be plainly appropriate in the resolution of what the Congress found to be a national commercial problem of the first magnitude.
+The power of Congress in this field is broad and sweeping; where it keeps within its sphere and violates no express constitutional limitation it has been the rule of this Court, going back almost to the founding days of As here applied, the Republic, not to interfere.
+The Civil Rights Act of 1964 we find to be plainly appropriate in the resolution upon ample of what the Congress found to be a national commercial problem of the first magnitude.
 We find it in no violation of any express limitations of the Constitution and we therefore declare it valid.